JLeiite/retainLawOffice/README.md

 - Company logo
 - Cover banner image
-- WhatsApp number
+- WhatsApp (number + welcome message)
 - List of 6 to 9 services offered (highlight 3)
 - Introduction about the company
 - Promotional numbers (e.g., year of establishment, number of clients, total cases analyzed)
-- Company photo (optional)
+- Company photo
-- Color pallet (optional)
+- Color pallet

 Feel free to customize the content to suit your firm's unique identity and offerings.